Douglas Lucia

-Douglas John Lucia (born March 17, 1963) is an American prelate of the Roman Catholic Church who has been serving as bishop of the Diocese of Syracuse in New York State since 2019.
+Douglas John Lucia (born March 17, 1963) is an American Catholic prelate who serves as bishop of Syracuse in New York State.

 Biography

 Early life

-Douglas Lucia was born on March 17, 1963, in Plattsburgh, New York, to Leward and Betty (Pepin) Lucia.
+Lucia was born on March 17, 1963, in Plattsburgh, New York, to Leward and Betty (Pepin) Lucia.
 After deciding to become a priest, Lucia entered Wadhams Hall Seminary College in Ogdensburg, New York, where he received a Bachelor of Arts in 1985.

 He continued his priestly formation at Christ the King Seminary in East Aurora, New York, receiving a Master of Divinity degree in 1989.

 Priesthood

 Lucia was ordained a priest at St. Mary's Cathedral in Ogdensburg by Bishop Stanislaus Joseph Brzana for the Diocese of Ogdensburg on May 20, 1989.
 After his ordination, the diocese assigned Lucia as parochial vicar at the following parishes: